 For example, let’s say you have to write your next post.
 In this case, I’ll break it into 4 steps:

 - After Publishing

-Then split each step in smaller ones.
-Here are my steps:
+Then split each step into smaller ones.

 - Find the topic.